raycast/extensions/extensions/time-tracker/README.md

-# raycast-time-tracker
+# Time Tracker
-Time Tracking plugin for Raycast
+Effortlessly monitor your time with customizable timers and insightful analytics.